jradcliffe5/mailmerge/README.md

   --schedule-label project-updates
 ```

 The tool installs `~/Library/LaunchAgents/com.gmailmailmerge.<label>.plist` and logs to `~/Library/Logs/com.gmailmailmerge.<label>.log`. launchd only accepts fixed minute/hour (and optional month/day or weekday) values—ranges such as `*/5` are not supported here.
 If the Mac was asleep or powered off when the scheduled time passed, the job runs once shortly after the machine wakes thanks to the stored schedule state.
-Remove the job later with `mailmerge --schedule-backend launchd --schedule-remove-all` (or provide a different label and overwrite it).
+Display launchd jobs with `mailmerge --schedule-backend launchd --schedule-list` (combine with `--schedule-label` to filter), remove one with `mailmerge --schedule-backend launchd --schedule-remove project-updates`, or clear every mailmerge job with `mailmerge --schedule-backend launchd --schedule-remove-all`.
+If the mailmerge process exits with an error, launchd automatically retries it with at least 60 seconds between attempts.

 #### Linux systemd timers with catch-up